dasnoopy/MyAdwaita-Colors/README.md

 - It's a dark only gnome-shell theme.

 **Disclaimer:**
-- This script may not work properly on your system!
+- The python script may not work properly on your system! (tested on archlinux system with gnome46.1)

 **Requirements:**
 - python 3.1x